 Adele lacks the ability to express herself because of her young age, and her partiality to French, which she often uses in public when expressing excitement too quickly to translate into English.
 That being said, Rochester holds the power both as her benefactor and as the one with verbal mastery; he puts Adele’s story into words for Jane.
 He claims her to be the daughter of Celine Varens, a French opera-dancer with whom he had an illicit romantic engagement.
 He paints himself as generous by explaining how, despite the facts that he found Celine to be cheating on him and disbelieves the claims that Adele is his daughter, he decided to make a place for Adele at Thornfield when her mother “ran away to Italy with a musician, or singer.”
 He then “took the poor thing out of the slime and mud of Paris, and transplanted it here, to grow up in the wholesome soil of an English country garden” (150).
 Despite the fact that Adele attempts twice to interrupt Rochester’s retelling of her origins and is told to go away, the story does offer some insight on the origins of Adele’s personality.
 Her mother’s career as a dancer, at the time an occupation seen as objectifying and embarrassing, has its similarities to the allure of twentieth century screen stars.
 What is really interesting, however, is the proof Rochester receives of her charm being only a cover for manipulation.
 This is portrayed in the voyeuristic scene described by Rochester in which he, unbeknownst to the couple, watches Celine romantically engaged with another man.
 In this way, Celine is revealed as a femme fatale, what Doane calls “an excess of femininity… necessarily regarded by men as evil incarnate” (427).
 Her excessive femininity, marked by the way in which she poses as pictorial spectacle, acts as a decoy under which the fully capable woman operates.

 Adele grows to mimic such excessive femininity, but the implied malice behind such a mask is missing.
 For example, just before Rochester tells Adele’s story, he gives her a “dress of rose-coloured satin, very short, as full in the skirt as it could be gathered” (145).
 He then becomes annoyed with her for the way she models her dress by dancing around the room, even though he is producing her into her overly feminine state.
 In this way, Adele acts like an example directly out of the Freudian model of femininity in her continued decent into femme fatale as destined by her mother.
 Yet this Victorian moment on the brink of psychoanalysis is misinterpreted so that anatomy replaces cultural pressures.
-This is not surprising, considering the pseudoscience of phrenology and its immense impact on the 19th century’s understanding of personality.
+This is not surprising, considering the pseudoscience of phrenology and its immense impact on the 19th century’s understanding of personality (Nestor 19).